GerritCodeReview/plugins_replication/src/main/resources/Documentation/config.md

 	When stopping the plugin, the shutdown will be delayed trying to drain the event queue.

-	The maximum delay is "drainQueueAttempts" * "replicationDelay" seconds.
+	The maximum delay is `drainQueueAttempts * replicationDelay` seconds.

 	When not set or set to 0, the queue is not drained and the pending replication events are cancelled.